AndrewJBateman/nodejs-mongoosedb-shoppingcart/README.md

 More dependancies:
 [Multer](https://github.com/expressjs/multer), node.js middleware for handling multipart/form-data; mainly uploading files.
 [PDFKit](https://pdfkit.org/), a JavaScript PDF generation library for Node and the browser.
-THis is used to create an order invoice pdf.
+This is used to create an order invoice pdf.
+[stripe](https://stripe.com), an online payment API, is added.

 ## Notes